Can Dehydration Cause Back Pain?

 They are designed to lose some of this water as you move around before reabsorbing more water later to rehydrate themselves.

-This reabsorbing usually occurs during periods of sleep and rest and is vital for keeping them healthy.
+This reabsorbing process usually occurs during periods of sleep or rest and is vital for keeping them healthy.

 However when you are dehydrated your discs can't get the water they need to rehydrate themselves.